-Figure ?? illustrates the spatial adaptation process for a single agent with a two-stop plan: home-work-leisure-shopping.
+Figure 3 illustrates a typical spatial adaptation process for a single agent with a two-stop plan: home-work-leisure-shopping-home.
 On the first iteration, leisure (L1) and shopping (S1) are performed at the home place because the agent ignores good locations to perform these activities.
 In the second iteration, he/she learns that the location L2 - S2 is a good location for one of the two activities, hence making the extra trip distance worth it.
 On the third iteration, the agent discover that the area around S3 has a high utility for shopping.
-During the fourth and fifth iterations, the agent keeps shopping close to that area and only optimize the leisure location $(L3 \rightarrow L4 \rightarrow L5)$.
+During the fourth and fifth iterations, the agent keeps shopping close to that area and only optimizes the leisure location $(L3 \to L4 \to L5)$.